Tap the text to show or hide reading controls.

 What if what the magic circle responded to wasn’t Arden’s mana at all?

-I was working through that on my own when Eve cut in.
+I was still working through it on my own when Eve broke in.

 Yeesh, look at the goosebumps.The chills!